This is not something I want to write. It’s something I feel compelled to write.

 I have been mean and verbally aggressive toward those close to me and it is more than just having a mental illness.
 It is just as much about not having cultivated a character of patience through a grace-filled life.

 When I am depressed, I don’t want to get out of bed.
 It’s more than just “don’t want” exactly.
 It’s somewhere between “can’t” and “don’t want.”
 I’ve mentioned to people that telling a clinically depressed person to get out of bed is like saying, “Go run a 3-minute mile.”
 I’ve now come to see it as, “Go, run a marathon.”
 It can be done, but it requires intensive training, one step at a time.

 When I was a pastor, Christmas Eve was perhaps the peak night of the church year.
 It took weeks for us to plan.
 I felt I really had to nail the message, because people who had not been in the pews all year were there that night.
 We would have an early 5 p.m. service for young families; a 7 p.m. service for the regular crowd; and a midnight service for the die-hards.
 When the night was over, I was exhausted.
 But I couldn’t sleep.
 I lay in bed with images and voices swirling through my head.

 On Christmas Day, I felt like a drunk hungover from a week’s bender.
-Often, I lay on the couch, wanted to be there for our children, but being emotionally disengaged.
+Often, I lay on the couch, wanting to be there for my children, but being emotionally disengaged.
 One Christmas, I didn’t get out of bed.
 Could I?
 Probably.
 Would it have been difficult?
 Certainly.
 Should I, even though I was emotionally exhausted?
 What do you think?

 Mental illness is a serious condition that should never be taken lightly.
 It explains many behaviors that could not otherwise be explained.
-But it is not to be used as an excuse to not be the best we can be.
+But it is not to be used as an excuse to not do the best we can do.
+Be the best we can be.